pcelis/mysite/_pages/log.md

    * Get offsets of all LETs run of TAMU data.
  * Accomplishments
    * Submitted micro-SEFI TNS paper.
+   * Finished chapter 3 and subitted for review.
+   * Finished chapter 4 beam test sections.
+I am missing half of fault injection.
+   * Got Offsets of 3 runs and a half.
+The run 15 had an error and it aborted the program.
+[21408926 rows x 5 columns]
+Group Name:(1, 'LVDS', '0019:2', 367)
+Killed

 ### Week: July 5, 2021